It’s hot as balls here in the Seattle area.

 (pause for laughter when everyone else in the country realizes “hot” means in the 80’s)

 Staying hydrated is essential when no one in the area has air conditioning.
-Many people fill up on sodas and sports drinks, but honestly those aren’t filling your body with the nutrient it needs to keep up your activity level (which honestly is just being able to whine consistently about the intense amount of boob sweat that has accumulated in your bra).
+Many people fill up on sodas and sports drinks, but those aren’t filling your body with the nutrients it needs to keep up your activity level (which honestly is just being able to whine consistently about the intense amount of boob sweat that has accumulated in your bra).

 Most find plain water boring and as a result, they don’t get nearly as much as they need.
 Finding a way to make water exciting and delicious can be essential for bringing your family on the hydration train.
 I recently whipped up a concoction that took a whopping five minutes, and made my glass of water taste like a unicorn had personally mixed it with her horn, and then a leprechaun blessed it with his rainbow, and Gizmo from Gremlins batted his adorable eyes at it.
 And then sweet Westley from Princess Bride walked in to my kitchen, and asked what I wanted.
 I asked him to make me the most refreshing drink ever, and he said “as you wish”, and created THIS recipe.